lolkatz/github-pages-with-jekyll/_posts/2021-05-24-northsec-wizard-academy.md

 ## LFI 101

-The first challenge was solved by a  by modifying the query string as such:
+The first challenge was solved by modifying the query string as such:
 ?page=/etc/passwd

 This revealed the linux password file as well as the flag.
-He also solved the [LFI 103](https://erichogue.ca/2021/05/NorthSec2021WriteupMentalism/#mentalism-103).
+A friend from Hackfest solved the [LFI 103](https://erichogue.ca/2021/05/NorthSec2021WriteupMentalism/#mentalism-103).

 ## Spell recipe upload